PlGGS/xva-doc/src/manual/tutorial1.md

 Make sure to create two variables to save your top and bottom-most prices.

 - [CEvntStat](../class/src/index.js~CEvntStat.html) ```gStatTop, gStatBot```
-You'll also need to create two variables to display your top and bottom-most prices in your pane
+You'll also need to create two variables to display your top and bottom-most prices in your pane.

 - [CEVNTDraw](../class/src/index.js~CEvntDraw.html) ```gDrawTop, gDrawBot```
-Finally, you'll need to create two variables to draw lines corresponding to your top and bottom-most prices
+Finally, you'll need to create two variables to draw lines corresponding to your top and bottom-most prices.

 - [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean) ```gOnFirstEvent```
-Since we'll be starting each symbol time period at an undetermined price, we'll need the first price as a starting point to base the rest of our conditional statements on
+Since we'll be starting each symbol time period at an undetermined price, we'll need the first price as a starting point to base the rest of our conditional statements on.

 - [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) ```gTopPrice, gBotPrice```
-Finally, we'll need two simple variables to hold the number value corresponding to the highest and lowest prices of the period
+Finally, we'll need two simple variables to hold the number value corresponding to the highest and lowest prices of the period.

 ## Initialization